 The kitchen can be a place of wonder, for both children and adults alike.
 Magnificent treats and savory snacks are whipped up in this section of the house, and cooking as a family can be a great source of fun.
 But, the kitchen is also dangerous.
 According to Stanford Children’s Health, the leading cause of home fires and related injuries is cooking equipment, and most scald burns to small children are caused by hot food and liquid spills in the kitchen.
+In the event that someone in your house gets hurt, it is always good to know how to prevent and treat kitchen burns!

 According to UF Health, common causes of burns include more than just fire and touching hot objects.
 Burns can also result from electrical burns, chemical burns and scalding from both hot liquids and steam.
 In order to prevent these types of burns from occurring in the kitchen, Janet Popp, nurse manager of UF Health Shands Burn Center, recommends using baby gates, playpens and highchairs to keep children away from the cooking areas unsupervised.
 Popp also suggested using back burners and turning pots and pan holders inward so that children cannot easily grab them.
 Kitchen appliances, such as crockpots, deep fryers and smokers, along with their cords, should be kept away from areas where children can easily reach them.
 Hot foods and liquids should also be kept away from the edges of counters and tables.
 Of course, these measures should be taken on top of installing smoke alarms and placing fire extinguishers in key areas of the home.